jamasoftware-ps/Community-Reports/Test Center Reports/Test Details Grouped by Test Cycle/README.md

 ######  Test Group Summary
 If the user selects the parameter 'Include Test Cycle Summary' it outputs a summary of the Test Run statuses for each Test Cycle.
 ######  Detailed Results
 Each Test Run result across all Test Cycles grouped by Test Cycle.
-Select 'Include Test Run Steps' to output steps for each Test Run.
+Select 'Include Test Run Test Steps' to output steps for each Test Run.

 ## Preview
 ##### 'Include Test Run Steps'